 - Do they allow off-leash pets on nearby hiking trails?

 - Pet tent and bedding.
-Who doesn't like his own digs?
-A small, easily assembled pet tent gives everyone a better night's sleep.
-New products for mats and beds are insect repellent and designed to keep insects off of them.
+Who doesn’t like his own digs?
+A small, easily assembled pet tent gives everyone a better night’s sleep.
+A pet travel bed or cot keeps your pet off the ground and away from crawling bugs.

 - Leash and harness.
 You should always have a means of controlling your pet when you travel.
 Some animals get very anxious when they’re in new territory and can become scared and run away or excited and want to explore.
 Be courteous of others in the campground, park or on the trail so they are not unnerved by a pet on the loose.
 Remember to check the leash regulations where you plan to romp with your pet before setting out.
 Wildlife such as snakes, skunks, porcupines, raccoons, bears, mountain lions, and coyotes can be a problem with a pet on the loose and can cause serious injury.
 Make sure your pet stays in close proximity to where you are hiking.